PROFESSOR & HEAD, DIVISION OF DISTAL EXTREMITIES

 He has been active on many committees of the Canadian Orthopaedic Association, the American Foot and Ankle Society, and the Arthroscopy Association of North America.
 He is the British Columbia Orthopaedic Association President.
-Dr. Younger has been recognized by the Canadian Orthopaedic Association (COA), by being awarded the North American Traveling Fellowship in 1997 and the American/British/Canadian Traveling Fellowship in 2007.
-He is currently the editor in chief of the COA bulletin, chair of the communication committee, on the board and the practice management committee.
+Dr. Younger has been recognized by the Canadian Orthopaedic Association (COA), by being awarded the North American Traveling Fellowship in 1997, and the American/British/Canadian Traveling Fellowship in 2007.
+He is currently the editor in chief of the COA bulletin, chair of the communication committee, and sits on the board and the practice management committee.

 He has published over 160 peer reviewed articles and 35 book chapters.
-He has been awarded the AOFAS Roger Mann award four times and the Takaura award from the International Federation of Foot and Ankle Societies in 2015.
+He has also been awarded the AOFAS Roger Mann award four times and the Takaura award from the International Federation of Foot and Ankle Societies in 2015.

 He is currently the Head of the division of Distal Extremities at the University of British Columbia Department of Orthopaedics, and has been the British Columbia Orthopaedic Association President for the last 3 years.
 For the COA he is chair of the Communications committee, on the practice management committee, and editor in chief for the bulletin and on the Board.

 Dr. Younger presently enjoys the outdoors, cycling, and skiing.
 He also still tries to match his cultural heritage of being able to play golf, but still to a very poor level.
 He is married to Tamara and has two daughters, Meaghan and Madison, and two sons, Douglas and Robert.

 - Biological effects of bone healing